AmokSolderer/APC/README.md

 Before I explain what the APC is, let's first clarify what it is not.

 The APC is no commercial drop-in replacement board.
 It is intended for people with some basic knowledge of programming and electronics who want to expand the possibilities of their pinball machine.
-For System 3 - 7 machines the APC can be used with the old original soundboards.
-That means in this case it's a plug & play solution.
-If you want the APC to generate the audio, either because you don't have an audio board, you want to do your own sounds or you have a System 9/11 game then it's going to require some work to set up your game with PinMame.
-Take a look at the [PinMame page](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PinMame.md) to see what I mean.

 As this is a private project with no commercial interest, you may use the APC at your own risk and I'm not liable for any damage that might occur to your machine while using it.
 Some special machines might even not work with the APC or require additional HW.
 Please check the [Known issues](https://github.com/AmokSolderer/APC#known-issues) section for details.